 Micron $MU FQ3'26 — Ranked Guidance Clues print Tue 2026-06-24 after close · guides FQ4'26

 The reported FQ3 quarter is priced; the FQ4 GUIDANCE is the swing factor.
 These are the data/clues to gather BEFORE the print, merged from two research passes and ranked by impact = predictive weight on the FQ4 guidance call × accessibility before the print.
 Per the ACH lens (the corpus is ~90% bull and largely circular), leading and disconfirming signals carry the real edge and get a premium — the genuinely-new, decisive datum is whether management extends "sold out" to CY2027.
-Lead with the big picture; expand any row for why-it-predicts-the-guide + where-to-get-it.

 25 merged rows 12 leading 6 disconfirming 3 confirming 4 contrarian prepared 2026-06-23 (day before print)